 Here is a growing file of examples of mathematical fiction of all types (novels, movies, tv, etc.), with some reviews from a mathematical point of view.

 Mathematics Awareness Month comes every April.
-For 2015, the theme is “Math Drives Careers”.
+For 2017, it was called “Math and Statistics Awareness”.

 My presentations on “Numbers and Culture” and “Number Words”, with some interesting number-related links

 Eric Weisstein’s World of Mathematics is an excellent resource on mathematics content.